Certified AI in Communications Boot Camp for the Public Sector

 About the Event

-The AI in Communications Boot Camp for Public Institutions is a two-day, hands-on training designed specifically for communicators working in government, public agencies, municipalities, and public sector organizations.
+The AI in Communications Boot Camp for Public Institutions (16-17 September, Ottawa) is the first practical, implementation-focused training in Canada designed specifically for government and public sector communicators.

 This is not about tools.